Dynamical Primal-Dual Accelerated Method with Applications to Network Optimization: Introduction

-It is well-known that the fastest rate of convergence of first-order methods for convex optimization in the worst case is $O(1/t^2)$, see \cite{Nesterov:intro:2004,Nesterov:intro:2007}.
-Most existing approaches with rate $O(1/t^2)$ mainly focus on primal algorithms, which, however, can not be directly applied to the primal-dual framework.
-The primary objective of this paper is to propose a dynamical primal-dual accelerated method for convex network optimization with convergence rate $O(\frac{1}{t^2})$.
-The previous works demonstrated that primal-dual methods for distributed optimization can guarantee asymptotic convergence (see \cite{ZYH:2017}) or a rate of convergence $O(1/t)$ (see \cite{ZYHX:SICON:2018}).
+It is well-known that the fastest rate of convergence of first-order methods for convex optimization in the worst case is $O(\tfrac{1}{t^2})$, see \cite{Nesterov:intro:2004}.
+Most existing approaches with rate $O(\tfrac{1}{t^2})$ mainly focus on primal algorithms, which, however, can not be directly applied to the primal-dual framework.
+Because the primal-dual framework is a powerful technique for constrained optimization with equality/inequality constraints, which primal-based methods can not deal with, accelerating the rate of convergence of primal-dual methods is of great importance.
+The primary objective of this paper is to propose a dynamical primal-dual accelerated method for convex network optimization with convergence rate $O(\tfrac{1}{t^2})$.
+The previous works demonstrated that primal-dual methods for distributed optimization can guarantee asymptotic convergence (see \cite{ZYH:2017}) or a rate of convergence $O(\tfrac{1}{t})$ (see \cite{ZYHX:SIAM:2018}).
 Hence, for modern large-scale network optimization problems with equality constraints, the convergence rate of existing distributed primal-dual methods is slower than that of algorithms for centralized convex optimization without equality constraints.
 Thus, it is important to design a primal-dual accelerated method for convex network optimization problems.